manuelgug/FapR/README.md

 ### Phasing

 #### Assumptions
 1. All alleles in the input file are true alleles.
-Appropriate filtering is strongly advised.
+Appropriate filtering is strongly suggested.
 2. There are no copy number variants (CNV) on the amplicons.

 #### Conditions